Altinn/altinn-studio-docs/content/architecture/application/altinn-apps/app/app-backend/app-events/_index.md

 ### Load form data (GET)
-Loading of form data can be performed by the frontend (REACT) or an end user system that needs to get the latest updated form data.
+Loading of form data can be performed by the App Frontend or an end user system that needs to get the latest updated form data.

 The following events will be performed

 {{%excerpt%}}
-<object data="/architecture/application/altinn-apps/app/app-backend/app-events/events_get.svg" type="image/svg+xml" style="width: 100%;  max-width: 300px;"></object>
+<object data="/architecture/application/altinn-apps/app/app-backend/app-events/swimlane_getformdata.svg" type="image/svg+xml" style="width: 100%;  max-width: 1300px;"></object>
 {{% /excerpt%}}